Who We Are

 Kristal Johnson is the development associate for the Center for Grants Development.
 Johnson worked for three years as a grant writer and researcher on projects focused on education, palliative care and community service.
 She is the author of The Needs Assessment: Making the Connection between Data and the Nonprofit Story (GPA Journal, 2014).
 Johnson holds a bachelor’s degree in sociology with a concentration in grant writing and community development from Fort Hays State University.
 Currently, she is pursuing a master’s degree in public administration from Texas Southern University.
 Johnson is a member of the Grants Professionals Association and serves as peer reviewer for the United Way of Greater Houston’s Community Building Grants program.

 Illiana Gonzalez is the secretary of the Center for Grants Development.
 Gonzalez comes to HCDE with 10 plus years of support staff experience.
-She began her administrative support career at Harris Health System as the Administrative Secretary to the Assistant Director for the Pedicatric Service Line.
+She began her administrative support career at Harris Health System as the Administrative Secretary to the Assistant Director for the Pediatric Service Line.
 She also provided administrative support to the clinic Medical Director, Nurse Manager, Program Manager, and Project Coordinators.
 She later moved on to become Department Secretary at Texas Children's Hospital-Medical Center for the Psychology Ambulatory Services.
-After two years in the medical center, she then transfered to Texas Children's Hospital - The Woodlands.
-She became the Administrative Assistant to the Assistant Director for Medical Ambulatory Services and multiple medical physicans for varies services.
+After two years in the medical center, she then transferred to Texas Children's Hospital - The Woodlands.
+She became the Administrative Assistant to the Assistant Director for Medical Ambulatory Services and multiple medical physicians for varies services.